Growth hacking Facebook ads

 Keep copy limited

 The temptation is real, because, while you want to talk about all brilliant things you’re up to, one of the biggest mistakes a brand can make is writing ad copy that is too ‘wordy’.
-After all, our attention span is now below eight seconds – and your message needs to match.
+After all, in our digital world attention spans just keep shrinking – and your message needs to match.

 Facebook is well aware that capturing our imagination is hard, so its ad format mirrors this, only allowing for a certain number of characters in each section.
 It’s enormously important to think carefully about the length of your copy to ensure maximum engagement.

-As a rule, brands should be aiming to keep to keep their headlines to five words, which, as the average length for the last four years, according to AdEspresso, has been consistently effective.
+As a rule, brands should be aiming to keep to keep their headlines to five words, which, as the average length for the last four years, according to a 2018 survey by AdEspresso, has been consistently effective.
 A five-word headline that neatly summarises the aim of the ad generally tends to sit all on one line, resulting in a well-kept feel.

 When it comes to the ad text, a length of 20 words and below tends to be the sweet spot: The same AdEspresso survey has found that 19 words is now the average length of ad text (up from 14 in 2018).
 This section should be a simple, on-point and easy-to-understand description of the product or service which effectively holds the reader’s interest.